Emergency Response Plan

 - Ville De Montréal, Règlement # 94-057 (P5.1)

-The Emergency Management Committee (EMC), chaired by the Vice President Services is mandated by the President to oversee the University’s emergency management plan.
+The Emergency Management Committee (EMC), chaired by the Vice-President Services and Sustainability is mandated by the President to oversee the University’s emergency response plan.

 Permanent members of the Emergency Management Committee include:

 - Vice-President, Services and Sustainability

 - Chief Communications Officer